-Chili, or chili con carne, with its grand Texas heritage and widespread popularity, is a wonderful choice for a wintertime meal, and it's a great meal for large gatherings and
+Chilli, or Chilli con carne, with its grand Texas heritage and widespread popularity, is a wonderful choice for a wintertime meal, and it's a great meal for large gatherings and

 parties.
-Texans will be quick to tell you it's not chili if it has beans, so you might want to call it chili with beans if you add them.
+Texans will be quick to tell you it's not Chilli if it has beans, so you might want to call it Chilli with beans if you add them.

-Who invented chili?
+Who invented Chilli?
 There are several theories.
-E. De Grolyer, a scholar and chili expert, believed it had its
+E. De Grolyer, a scholar and Chilli expert, believed it had its

 origins as the "pemmican of the Southwest" in the late 1840s.
 According

 to De Grolyer, Texans pounded dried beef and beef fat, chile peppers,

 and salt to make trail food for the ride out to the gold fields and San

 Francisco.
 The dried mixture was then boiled in pots along the trail, an

 "instant" Chilli.
 A variation on the same theory is that cowboys invented

 Supposedly, cooks planted oregano,chiles, and onions among patches of mesquite to protect them from